Getting Started with CloudGuard Network for AWS

 Introduction

 AWS Transit Gateway (TGW) is an Amazon Web service that connects multiple Virtual Private Clouds (VPCs) to a single gateway.
-TGW provides a single connection from the central gateway to each Amazon VPC, on-premises data center, or remote office across the network.
-Unlike traditional AWS peering, TGW traffic flows between VPCs without the need for data to pass through the public internet.
+The TGW provides a single connection from the central gateway to each Amazon VPC, on-premises data center, or remote office across the network.
+Unlike traditional AWS peering, the TGW routes traffic between VPCs without sending data through the public Internet.

-TGW acts as a hub to route traffic on all connected networks.
-The hub and spoke model simplify VPC management and reduces operation costs.
+The TGW operates as a hub to route traffic on all connected networks.
+The hub and spoke model makes VPC management easier and decreases operation costs.
 Each network only needs to connect to the TGW to communicate with other networks.
-When new VPCs connect to the TGW, they are immediately visible to other networks.
-This ease of connectivity simplifies network scaling and data transmission.
+When new VPCs connect to the TGW, they become immediately visible to other networks.
+This easy connectivity makes network scaling and data transmission simpler.

 CloudGuard Network Security supports AWS TGW.
-It offers end-to-end protection for enterprise workloads located in AWS VPCs.
-CloudGuard protects services in the public cloud from sophisticated threats, and unauthorized access and prevents later Denial of Service (DoS) attacks.
-On the micro-level, CloudGuard Network Security inspects data that enters and leaves the private subnet in the AWS VPC to prevent attacks and mitigate data loss or leakage.
+It provides end-to-end protection for enterprise workloads in AWS VPCs.
+CloudGuard protects services in the public cloud from sophisticated threats and unauthorized access.
+It also prevents future Denial of Service (DoS) attacks.
+On the micro level, CloudGuard Network Security examines data that enters and leaves the private subnet in the AWS VPC to prevent attacks and reduce data loss or leakage.

-This guide explains how to deploy Check Point's CloudGuard Network Cross AZ ClusterClosed Two or more Security Gateways that work together in a redundant configuration - High Availability, or Load Sharing. in AWS, specifically in AWS's Transit Gateway High Availability solution.
+This guide explains how to deploy the Check Point CloudGuard Network Cross AZ ClusterClosed Two or more Security Gateways that work together in a redundant configuration - High Availability, or Load Sharing. in AWS.
+Specifically, it focuses on the AWS Transit Gateway High Availability solution.

 AWS Transit Gateway with CloudGuard Network Security:

-• Provides a security cluster which synchronizes connections, prevents interruptions in case of failure, and uses the full 50 Gb/s network throughput.
+• Provides a security cluster that synchronizes connections, prevents interruptions if a failure occurs, and uses the full 50 Gb/s network throughput.

-• Easy to deploy through the use of a CloudFormation template, part of the Check Point Cloud Security Blue Print.
+• Is easy to deploy with a CloudFormation template, which is part of the Check Point Cloud Security Blue Print.

-Highlights of Check Point's CloudGuard for AWS Transit Gateway High Availability:
+The main features of Check Point CloudGuard for AWS Transit Gateway High Availability solution are:

 Costs and Licenses

-The AWS CloudFormation template for the Security VPC includes parameters that you can configure.
-Some of these settings, such as instance type, affect the cost of deployment.
-For estimated costs, see the AWS pricing calculator.
+The AWS CloudFormation template for the Security VPC has parameters that you can configure.
+Some of these settings, such as the instance type, affect the cost of deployment.
+To estimate costs, use the AWS pricing calculator.

-This Transit VPC Transit Gateway (TGW) solution uses Amazon Machine Images (AMIs) from the AWS Marketplace.
-You must subscribe to Check Point CloudGuard in the AWS Marketplace before you can start the deployment.
+This Transit Gateway (TGW) solution uses Amazon Machine Images (AMIs) from the AWS Marketplace.
+Before you start the deployment, you must subscribe to Check Point CloudGuard in the AWS Marketplace.

-You need a license for all Check Point CloudGuard Security Gateways, Check Point CloudGuard Security Management Server, and AWS CloudFormation templates described in this guide must have a license.
-These are the licensing options:
+You need a license for all Check Point CloudGuard Security Gateways, Check Point CloudGuard Security Management Servers, and AWS CloudFormation templates described in this guide.

 • Pay As You Go (PAYG)